-1. Garage Door Insulation Kit
+1. Soundproof the Garage Door with an Insulation Kit

-2. Sound Acoustic Tiles
+2. Sound Absorption Panels

-3. Peel and Stick Foam
+3. Use Peel and Stick Foam to Quiet Slamming Doors

-Peel and stick foam is a special two sided pad foaming that is designed to create a softer surface for your door to shut on.
+Peel and stick foam is special two sided pad foaming that is designed to create a softer surface for your door to shut on.
 Simply place a few of them around the areas where the door meets the door-frame and enjoy the quiet shut.
 This foam is multi-purpose, so for $18 you are also getting a utility for other appliances around the house.

-4. Water Hammer Arrestor
+4. Soundproof Your Pipes With a Water Hammer Arrestor

 If you’re a handy-man then you know that WD-40 is the god of all DIY jobs.
 Whether it is creaky windows, door hinges, cupboard hinges, WD-40 can solve all noise issues.
 It is a very simple utility and can be bought at any supermarket or hardware store for less than $10.

-6. Dry-Wall Patch Kit
+6. Fix Holes Using a Dry-Wall Patch Kit